oliviazhg/DLAV-SynthSense/README.md

 You can find the instructions and some hints in the file itself.

 ## Submission
-You could follow the steps in the [kaggle competition](https://www.kaggle.com/c/epfl-dlav-2024/overview) to submit your results and compare them with the other students in the leaderboard.
+You could follow the steps in the [easy kaggle competition](https://www.kaggle.com/competitions/dlav-vehicle-trajectory-prediction-2024/overview) to submit your results and compare them with the other students in the leaderboard.
+Here are the [medium](https://www.kaggle.com/competitions/dlav-vehicle-trajectory-prediction-medium/overview) and [hard](https://www.kaggle.com/competitions/dlav-vehicle-trajectory-prediction-hard/overview) competitions for the second and third milestones, respectively.